Where can you kitesurf in the Landes?

 Seignosse

-Seignosse’s main kitesurfing spot is on the Estagnots beach.
+Seignosse’s main kitesurfing spot is located on the Estagnots beach.
 From June to September, a dedicated kitesurfing area is signposted during supervised swimming hours.
-The waves are great, with straight lines usually no bigger than a metre, ideal for learning strapless.
-As for the wind, it’s north to northwest.
-It usually picks up around 4 p.m. to 5 p.m. and is fairly light (between 10 and 18 knots).
+The waves are great, and there are usually straights of no more than a metre, ideal for learning strapless.
+The wind direction is north to northwest.
+It generally rises around 4 to 5 pm and is fairly light (between 10 and 18 knots).
 So get out the big tarpaulins.